yt-project/yt/doc/source/analyzing/analysis_modules/photon_simulator.rst

 the size of this array.
 For large numbers of photons, you may find that this parameter needs to be set higher, or if you are looking to decrease memory usage, you might set this parameter lower.

+The ``method`` keyword argument is also optional, and determines how the individual photon energies are generated from the spectrum.
+It may be set to one of two values:

+* ``method=1``: Construct the cumulative distribution function of the spectrum and invert it, using uniformly drawn random numbers to determine the photon energies (fast, but relies on construction of the CDF and interpolation between the points, so for some spectra it may not be accurate enough).
+* ``method=2``: Generate the photon energies from the spectrum using an acceptance-rejection technique (accurate, but likely to be slow).

+``method=1`` (the default) should be sufficient for most cases.

 Next, we need to specify "fiducial" values for the telescope collecting area, exposure time, and cosmological redshift.
 Remember, the initial